 • Self-esteem

-A hippotherapy team consists of a therapist, horse trainer, and riding instructors walking on both sides of the horse and, unlike therapeutic horseback riding (where specific riding skills are taught), the movement of the horse itself is the treatment strategy.
+A hippotherapy team consists of a therapist, horse trainer, and riding instructors walking on both sides of the horse.
+Unlike therapeutic horseback riding (where specific riding skills are taught), the movement of the horse itself is the treatment strategy.
 Hippotherapy is a treatment whose effectiveness has been confirmed in a large patient group with physical or mental disabilities when applied by an experienced therapist.
 Equine-assisted therapy is being used widely in many countries of the world.

 Hyperbaric Oxygen Therapy

 Hyperbaric Oxygen Therapy (HBOT) is a cerebral palsy treatment that sends pure oxygen into the bloodstream of a patient as they lie in a pressurized chamber.
-Because the air pressure in the chamber is three times higher than normal air pressure, the lungs are able to take in more oxygen.
+Because the air pressure in the chamber is three times higher than normal air pressure, the lungs can take in more oxygen.
 HBOT is believed to:

 • Help the body fight off infection